 “I will never under my watch have our public services department treat anybody differently than we would treat the common citizen of Cincinnati,” Duhaney said.

-City officials posted a memo about snow plow routes Monday.
+City officials posted a memo about snowplow routes Monday.
+Click here to read it.